 Bamboo is a versatile plant that has many uses.
-These range from its use in construction to its use in the manufacturing of fabrics amongst many others.
-Such a species of plant can present a host of commercial opportunities not just for growing but also for manufacturing and production.
+These range from its use in construction to its use in the manufacturing of fabrics.
+Such a species of plant can present a host of commercial opportunities, not just for growing, but also for manufacturing and production.
 Unlike timber, bamboo is a self-regenerating plant.
 New shoots replace the old, which is extremely advantageous for growers as bamboo replenishes itself by regenerating the bamboo shaft known as the culm.
-This means harvests do not require the plant to be felled or completely removed.
-Further, it facilitates regular production from the same plant, removing the need for continuous planting and felling, as well as increasing the frequency at which yields can be generated, an aspect that is very important for a grower’s cash flow.
+This means that harvests do not require the plant to be felled or completely removed.
+Furthermore, it facilitates regular production from the same plant, removing the need for continuous planting and felling, as well as increasing the frequency at which yields can be generated, an aspect that is very important for a grower’s cash flow.

-In parts of Thailand, growers use the term "Golden Bamboo" when talking about its value as a commodity.
-Bamboo lends itself to many uses including supplying domestic and international food demand, and global timber markets.
+In parts of Thailand, growers use the term ‘Golden Bamboo’ when talking about its value as a commodity.
+Bamboo lends itself to many uses including supplying domestic and international food demand, as well as global timber markets.
 The plant has a greater tensile strength than steel and is widely used across Asia in the construction industry.
-Scaffolding and structural support is a major application whilst over a billion people already live in houses made of bamboo.
+Scaffolding and structural support is a major application, while over a billion people already live in houses made of bamboo.
 Bamboo also produces the highest quality and hardest wearing timber flooring now used worldwide by major retailers, such as B&Q in the UK.
 As well as being used in textiles, clothing production, cosmetics and medicines, bamboo is also valued as a food source and is a staple ingredient in Asian diets and cuisine.
-The shoots can contain up to 18 amino acids, is low in carbohydrates, crude fat and crude fibre.
+The shoots can contain up to 18 amino acids, are low in carbohydrates, crude fat and crude fibre.